-Te chnical i ndicator o descrip otion shee et Mara offortivo According to the C ouncillar Co do of Conduct in the A1 Indicator short name Percentage of councillors who have declared their financial interests A2 Alignment A3 Results- chain level More effective city administration Output A7 Rationale Municipal Systems A within 60 days of e declaration of inter writing.
+Те chnical i ndicator o descrip otion shee et More effective According to the C ouncillar Co do of Conduct in the A1 Indicator short name Percentage of councillors who have declared their financial interests A2 Alignment A3 Results- chain level city administration Output A7 Rationale Municipal Systems A within 60 days of e declaration of inter writing.
 Any chan- financial interests o the municipal mana, regard entails an ar councillors.
 This p whether municipalit ct, 32 of 200 lection or appests to the orage in the name of a councilloger annually noual declarations and de of Conduct in the 00, all councillors must oppointment provide a municipal manager in ture or detail of the r must be declared to r.
 Good practice in this ation of interest by all updated indication of ast aware of potential erest.
-A8 Definition their financial inte rs that have declared financial year being nst.
-INDICATOR ASSIGNMENT GG3.12 A4 Back to Basics pillar Good governance A9 Indicator Formula financial interests t have declared their number of municipal 100 A5 Unit of measurement Percentage of councillors A6 Frequency of reporting Annual A10 Indicator origin Municipal Systems A "When elected or al 60 days declare in the following financia a. shares and b. membersh c. int d e f. other financial inte g. employi h. in j. subsidies, gra 7.2 Any change in the interests of a councithe munic Proposed from Co act, 32 of 20 oppointed, a writing to the securities in the securities in the securities in the securities in any cloterest in any entrests in any ment and reterest in procession; a sents and specorganisation on a nature on libr must be ipal manage GTA departited. ps; ps; business undertaking; muneration; perty; nd onsorships by any n. detail of the financial declared in writing to er annually."
+A8 Definition The percentage of all councillors that have declare their financial interests for the financial year being reported against.
+INDICATOR ASSIGNMENT GG3.12 A4 Back to Basics pillar Good governance A9 Indicator Formula financial interests t have declared their number of municipal 100 A5 Unit of measurement Percentage of councillors A6 Frequency of reporting Annual A10 Indicator origin Municipal Systems A "When elected or al 60 days declare in the following financia a. shares and b. membersh c. inf d e f. other financial inte g. employi h. in j. subsidies, gra 7.2 Any change in ti interests of a counci the munic Proposed from Co act, 32 of 20 oppointed, a writing to the securities in the securities in the securities in the securities in any cloterest in any entrests in any ment and reterest in procession; a sents and specorganisation on a nature on libr must be ipal manage GTA departited. ps; ps; business undertaking; muneration; perty; nd onsorships by any n. detail of the financial declared in writing to er annually."
 A11 Notes on calculation None A12 Additional notes practice in this ind commensurate v frequency of declar interest made outsid dicator, they with their in ation of inte does not observe good or should set a target terpretation of the errests.
 Declarations of ancial year should not sed.
-30 001.0.00. - orting nsibility Ар plies to Munic ipal Categ jory R leadiness Me etro Me etro Yes Tier 1 (1) Number of B1 Data Element councillors that have declared their financial interests B4 Source Municipal Council Registrar of Interests C1 Data Element (2) Total number of municipal councillors C4 Source Municipal Council Register B2 Frequency of collection Annual B5 Units Councillors C2 Frequency of collection Annual C5 Units Councillors B3 Definition er of councillors that h nterests in the year o C3 Definition f municipal inicipal finar councillors serving in ncial year.
-B6 Notes None.
+30 001.0.00. - orting nsibility Ар plies to Munic ipal Categ jory R leadiness Me etro Me etro Yes Tier 1 B1 Data (1) Number of councillors that have declared B4 Source Municipal Council Registrar of C1 Data (2) Total number of municipal C4 Municipal Council Element their financial interests Interests Element C2 councillors Source Register B2 Frequency of collection Annual B5 Units Councillors Frequency of collection Annual C5 Units Councillors B3 Definition r of councillors that h nterests in the year o C3 Definition that mu ınicipal finar B6 Notes None.
 C6 Notes the same financial ye councillors in that ear, it shoul financial ye ated and filled within d count the number of ear, even if multiple ied one seat.